Fluvanna County High School: Athletics and activities

-The Flying Flucos participated in the Virginia State High School League (VHSL) Group 'A' James River District during the 1970s and 1980s with traditional rivals Buckingham, Goochland, Amelia, Cumberland, Prince Edward, Powhatan and Lunenburg Central.
-In the 1990s as enrollment for the high school grew, the Flying Flucos moved to the 'AA' Jefferson District with Charlottesville, Orange, William Monroe, Goochland, Powhatan, Louisa, Monticello, and Western Albemarle.
+The Flying Flucos participated in the Virginia State High School League (VHSL) Group A James River District during the 1970s and 1980s, with traditional rivals Buckingham, Goochland, Amelia, Cumberland, Prince Edward, Powhatan and Lunenburg Central.
+In the 1990s, as enrollment for the high school grew, the Flying Flucos moved to the AA Jefferson District with Charlottesville, Orange, William Monroe, Goochland, Powhatan, Louisa, Monticello, and Western Albemarle.
 The Flying Flucos continued to schedule traditional rivals, such as Buckingham, as schedules allowed.
-Fluvanna's VHSL classification is now 'Division 3, Region 3C' offering {fall season} cheerleading, competition cheerleading, cross country (boys and girls), football, golf, volleyball, {winter season} basketball (boys and girls), cheerleading, indoor track & field (boys and girls), swim & dive (boys and girls), wrestling, {spring season} baseball, lacrosse (boys and girls), outdoor track & field (boys and girls), soccer (boys and girls), softball, and tennis (boys and girls).
+Fluvanna's VHSL classification is now Division 3, Region 3C, offering cheerleading, competition cheerleading, cross country (boys and girls), football, golf, and volleyball in the fall season; basketball (boys and girls), cheerleading, indoor track and field (boys and girls), swim and dive (boys and girls), and wrestling in the winter season; and baseball, lacrosse (boys and girls), outdoor track and field (boys and girls), soccer (boys and girls), softball, and tennis (boys and girls) in the spring season.
 Also under the VHSL's guidance, Fluvanna County competes in forensics and scholastic bowl.

-The football stadium at the Middle School was named "Costello Stadium" in 1981.The Pleasant Grove football field, the current field, is named 'Phil Browning Field'.
+From 1934 - 1975 the football team played at Carysbrook.
+A new high school was opened in the Fall of 1975, that now serves as the County middle school.
+The football stadium at the Middle School was named Costello Stadium in 1981, after Charles Costello who was the football coach for twenty-two years (1938-1959).
+The Pleasant Grove football field, the current field is named Phil Browning Field, after Phil Browning who was the football coach for sixteen years (1968-1983).
+Browning led Fluvanna to two State Football Championship appearances in 1970 (loss to Chilhowie) and 1981 (loss to JJ Kelley).

-The basketball program won state championships during the 1980s and early 1990s to include the boys Group 'A' title in 1989 and 1990 as well as a Group AA Div.
+The basketball program won state championships during the 1980s and early 1990s to include the boys Group A title in 1989 and 1990. as well as a Group AA Div.
 3 Final Four appearances in 2012.

 In 2019, the Flying Flucos Baseball team won the 3A State Baseball title.